itwillwork/clear-render/README.md

 :heavy_plus_sign: support for React Hooks;

-:heavy_plus_sign: used directly for one component, therefore it works very fast for large project;
+:heavy_plus_sign: patching only target component, therefore it is works very fast for large project;

 :heavy_plus_sign: for all versions of React from ^0.13.0 to ^16.0.0;